brilsergei/field_timer/README.md

 Formatter settings cannot be translated via interface yet.
 See https://www.drupal.org/project/drupal/issues/2546212

-h2.
-Issues, Bugs and Feature Requests
+## Issues, Bugs and Feature Requests

 Issues, Bugs and Feature Requests should be made on the page at https://drupal.org/project/issues/2040519.

-h2.
-Creators
+## Creators

-This module was created by Sergei Brill
+This module was created by [Sergei Brill](http://drupal.org/user/2306590/)
-("Drupal user sergei_brill": http://drupal.org/user/2306590/)